* Dow on track for best two-week period since June 2012

 * Textron to buy Beechcraft for $1.4 billion in cash

 * Dow up 0.1 pct,, S&P 500 flat, Nasdaq down 0.2 pct

 By Curtis Skinner

-NEW YORK, Dec 27 (Reuters) - U.S. stock indexes barely budged on Friday, taking a break from this week’s rally that has repeatedly pushed stocks to all-time highs as investors close out a stellar year for equities.
+NEW YORK, Dec 27 (Reuters) - U.S. stock indexes barely budged on Friday, taking a break from the rally that has repeatedly pushed stocks to all-time highs this week as investors close out a stellar year for equities.

-Shares of Twitter Inc, the social media company that has nearly tripled in value since going public in early November, slid 8 percent to $67.34 by early afternoon as investors took profits.
-The stock, however, is still up about 12 percent for the week.
+Twitter Inc, the social media stock, which has nearly tripled in price since going public in early November, slid 7.1 percent to $68.11 by midday.
+The stock, however, is still up about 13.5 percent for the week.
 Twitter was among the most actively traded on the New York Stock Exchange.